 You have your home country driving license with motorbike endorsement.
 In addition, you also have a valid international driving permit (IDP) from countries that signed the 1949 Convention (found on the first page).
 Sadly, Vietnam doesn’t accept both of your licenses.
 However, you can easily convert your licence into a Vietnamese equivalent.

 You have your home country driving license with motorbike endorsement.
 In addition, you also have a valid international driving permit (IDP) from countries that signed the 1968 Convention (printed right on the first page, see above).
 Congratulations, there is nothing you need to do.
 Bring both of these documents and you are legal to ride motorbikes in Vietnam.
 However, you can only be legal for the displacement limit of your licenses.

 Converting Your Motorbike Driving License

 It is the easiest way to get a Vietnam motorbike driving license.
 In other words, you don’t need to take any theory or riding test.

 This could only be possible if you already had your home country motorbike driving license.
-In addition, you need to have a business visa and/or residence card of at least three month’s validity.
 It’s simply converting from your home country driving license to the Vietnamese license.

 You need to have notarizing copies of your passport, visa, and home country motorbike driving license (take 1-2 working days once you are in Vietnam).
 These documents can be done at any notarizing office.
 Then wait 3-5 days (Status 1 above) to have a your Vietnam motorbike driving license issued.